PATRIC3/p3_docs/docroot/cli_tutorial/command_list/p3-all-genomes.rst

      p3-all-genomes [options]

-This script returns the IDs of all the genomes in the PATRIC database.
+This script returns the IDs of all the genomes in the BV-BRC database.
 It supports standard filtering parameters and the specification of additional columns if desired.

 Parameters